Lysimachia vulgaris: Habitat, distribution and ecology

 L. vulgaris is native to Eurasia, as far West as Ireland where it is frequent to locally common, and North Africa.
 It has been introduced to North America, where it is considered an exotic introduction, for its ornamental value in gardens.
 It grows best in moist habitats such as fens and wet woodlands as well as on lakesides and riverbanks.

 Like many of its congeners, L. vulgaris provides an important nectar source for specialist solitary bees in the genus Macropis, especially Macropis europaea.
 However, the relationship between Lysimachia and Macropis is not thought to be obligate on the part of the plant.

-For the first time, a plant pathogen Ramularia lysimachiae Thün was found on the plant in County Durham in 2004.
+For the first time, a plant pathogen Ramularia lysimachiae was found on the plant in County Durham in 2004.

 L. vulgaris has been listed as a noxious weed in Washington State and Oregon on account of its invasiveness.
 Although the seeds only appear to have a maximum viability of 3 years when stored in the soil, the plant can spread by vegetative means from rhizomes over extensive areas, sometimes to the detriment of other species.
 It remains in a vegetative state for some years before blooming, so that flowering stands of the plant indicate that it has long been present in that area.

 L. vulgaris is an unpalatable species that is avoided by large herbivores due to its content of toxic compounds.